 The tier rating you use depends on what type of services you require and how critical they are.
 If you’re publishing a website for your business that’s rarely accessed and provides basic information to potential customers, hosting it in a tier 2 facility may be fine.

 But if you’re running an e-commerce business and rely on your website to generate sales, it is best to be housed in at least a tier 3 facility.
 Finding the right balance between price and performance is always a challenge.
 However, for most small businesses, utilizing either a tier 2 or tier 3 facility provides the right opportunities.

 What Should You Do Next?

-If you’re thinking about signing up for any type of cloud- or web-based service, you want to make sure you know what type of data center they operate.
-You can often tell just by looking at what type of uptime guarantee they promise for web hosting services.
+If you’re thinking about signing up for any type of cloud- or web-based service, make sure you know what type of data center it operates.
+You can often tell by looking at what type of uptime guarantee they promise for web hosting services.

-If the tier level of the data center isn’t identified on the company’s website, don’t hesitate to reach out to their sales team to ask them about this important factor.
+If the tier level of the data center isn’t identified on the company’s website, don’t hesitate to reach out to the sales team to ask about this important factor.
 Knowing the tier level helps you to choose the right service provider for all your web hosting and cloud needs.